jason-ntu/PSE-summer/Introduction to ZK/README.md

 ```
 My Answer:

-1. Draw the graph with three colors and make sure that no two adjacent vertices have the same color.
+1. By covering the three-colored graph with hats, discovering the selected pair of vertices, and using a new random shuffle of the three colors, the prover can prove to the verifier that the graph is correctly colored.

-2. An analogy that leverages the idea of probability to explain that the prover cannot cheat the verifier.
+2. An analogy that the prover leverages the idea of probability to prove to the verifier that he(she) does own the secret, while in the same time preventing the verifier or the third party from knowing anything more about the secret.

-3. The former requires the verifier to send a challenge to the prover and then receives the prover's response, back and forth.
-The latter requires that the prover sends a message (i.e. the proof) to the verifier for only one time.
+3. The former requires interaction between the prover and the verifier for more than once, while the latter requires interaction for only once.
 ```

 ## **Modular Arithmetic**